dmxt/Solarized-xmonad-xmobar/README.md

 Solarized xmonad & xmobar.
 ================================

-Config files for xmonad.hs and .xmobarrc inSolarized theme. xmonad.hs is nearly bare default, no special key binding or configuration.
+Config files for xmonad.hs and .xmobarrc in Solarized theme. xmonad.hs is nearly bare default, no special key binding or configuration.

 1. Terminal theme, vim theme, and more by the creator of Solarized: http://ethanschoonover.com/solarized